Documentation and Methods

 How These Estimates Differ From Other ERS Productivity Accounts for the United States

 To facilitate international comparisons, certain simplifying assumptions must be made, and as such the estimates of TFP growth reported here may not be exactly the same as TFP growth estimates reported in other studies using different assumptions or methods.
-In particular, our TFP estimates for the United States differ slightly from those reported in ERS' Agricultural Productivity in the U.S. data product.
-The principal differences are (i) the Agricultural Productivity in the U.S. accounts use prices received by U.S. farmers to measure output growth, while for international comparisons, we use a common set of global agricultural prices; (ii) in Agricultural Productivity in the U.S., agricultural inputs are quality-adjusted, while for international comparison purposes, we do not have sufficient data for such quality adjustments; and (iii) Agricultural Productivity in the U.S. accounts use a perpetual inventory method to measure farm capital stock (i.e., current stock is a function of past capital expenditures, appropriately discounted for depreciation), while we use a current inventory method (based on the number of major pieces of machinery in use on farms).
+In particular, the TFP estimates reported here for the United States differ slightly from those reported in ERS' Agricultural Productivity in the U.S. data product.
+The principal differences are (i) the Agricultural Productivity in the U.S. data use prices received by U.S. farmers to measure output growth, while for international comparisons, a common set of global average agricultural prices are used; (ii) in Agricultural Productivity in the U.S., agricultural inputs are quality-adjusted, while for international comparison purposes, there is insufficient data for such quality adjustments; and (iii) the Agricultural Productivity in the U.S. accounts use a perpetual inventory method to measure farm capital stock (i.e., current stock is a function of past capital expenditures, appropriately discounted for depreciation), while the international productivity database uses a current inventory method (based on the number of major pieces of machinery in use on farms).
 Generally, the TFP index reported in the Agricultural Productivity in the U.S. data product should provide a more accurate measure of the rate of technical change in U.S. agriculture.
 However, the international series reported here are better suited for making comparisons of agricultural TFP growth between the United States and other countries.

-Define total factor productivity (TFP) as the ratio of total output to total inputs in a production process.
+Total factor productivity (TFP) is defined as the ratio of total output to total inputs in a production process.
 Let total output be given by Y and total inputs by X. Then TFP is simply: